-Loving God, today we remember Jesus' entrance into Jerusalem riding on a donkey, being greeted with waving palm branches.
+Loving God, today we begin a journey towards wholeness.
+We remember Jesus' entrance into Jerusalem riding on a donkey, being greeted with waving palm branches.
 Jerusalem represents our vision of a place of wholeness.
+The donkey represents meekness and a willingness to surrender to our Christ nature.
 The palms signify our receptivity and enthusiasm at welcoming the Christ light into our lives.
 Therefore, O God, send your Spirit upon these palm branches this morning.
 May they serve as a symbol for us of the promise of Jerusalem and a reminder for us to keep moving forward with enthusiasm on our spiritual journey to welcome and to resurrect the Light of the Christ in us.
 Amen.